mactavishz/kuerzen/README.md

   - `DOCKER_INFLUXDB_INIT_ORG` - The organization for the influxdb database.
   - `DOCKER_INFLUXDB_INIT_BUCKET` - The bucket for the influxdb database.
   - `DOCKER_INFLUXDB_INIT_ADMIN_TOKEN` - The admin token for the influxdb database.
-- shortener:
+- miscellaneous:
-  - `SHORTENER_DB_URL` - The database connection url for the shortener service
+  - `KUERZEN_DB_URL` - The database connection url for the shortener service

 ### Run the services